-The Data Act proposal sets common rules on access and use of data from Internet of Things devices and access across all economic sectors.
-Several sector specific initiatives will be built on to it e.g., concerning the Data Health Space and connected mobility
+t proposal sets common rules on use of data from Internet of Things access across all economic sectors. or specific initiatives will be built on ncerning the Data Health Space and nobility

 Once both the European Parliament and the Council have reached their respective positions, three way "trilogue" negotiations will begin to reach consensus on final text.
 If discussions follow a typical timeline, the new legislation may come into force at the end of 2023 or in the course of 2024